• Proposed

 Habitat and Ecology

 Ectomycorrhizal.
 Fruitbodies scattered, growing from duff and soil under Lodgepole Pine (Pinus contorta ssp. murrayana).
-Only known from four locations in higher elevation Lodgepole Pine forests in the Sierra Nevada mountains, often near lakes, streams or other water sources.
+Only known from a few locations in higher elevation Lodgepole Pine forests in the Sierra Nevada mountains, often near lakes, streams or other water sources.
 Fruiting in summer and early fall.

 Temperate Forest